 SCSI is a set of standards for parallel (multi-wire) data transfer among physically separate devices.
 The original standard (SCSI) has been rewritten twice to give us what is now called SCSI-1, SCSI-2, and SCSI-3.
-Each standard defines electrical and physical properties mostly of interest to electrical engineers, but people like simple names so various implementations acquired catchy titles which don't always make that much sense.
+Each standard defines electrical and physical properties mostly of interest to electrical engineers, but people like simple names, so various implementations acquired catchy titles that don’t always make much sense.

 SCSI-2, Fast and Wide

 SCSI-2 started the trend toward multiple implementations of the same standard – and multiple (and confusing!) names.
 SCSI-2 implementations are known as Fast because the maximum transfer rate was doubled to 10 MegaTransfers per second.
 (A MegaTransfer is one million bus transfers without regard to bus width.)

 This was important, because SCSI-2 introduced bus widths wider than one byte to the SCSI standard.
 (While 32-bit wide transfers are a part of the standard, only 8- and 16-bit implementations have been marketed.)
 Thus, we get Fast SCSI, an 8-bit data interface with a maximum transfer rate of 10 MBps, and Wide SCSI, a 16-bit one with a maximum of 20 MBps – the same electrical characteristics and limitations, but twice the number of data lines for twice the throughput.
 Wide SCSI sometimes goes by the name Fast and Wide SCSI, but that usage is dying out.